Updated July 9, 2020 at 9:14 a.m

 - Everett Transit implemented an emergency service plan and teams are taking additional steps to clean and sanitize our buses, focusing on those high-touch interior surfaces.

 - Everett’s first responders in both police and fire are taking extra safety precautions with personal protective equipment when responding to calls.

 - Collaborating with our regional partners and sharing the leading guidance from health officials with our community, which are common sense tips such as good hand washing hygiene and staying home when sick.

 - Connecting local businesses with information to help inform their decisions regarding operations, staffing and public events.

-- Installing sanitizing stations in the lobbies of City buildings and in public meeting spaces.
+- Installing sanitizing stations in the lobbies of City buildings and meeting spaces.

 Digital City of Everett services:

 - File other online reports or request service: everettwa.gov/929/Report-Request

 - Find digital City records: everettwa.gov/digitalrecords